 - Exude lots of confidence.
 I’m sure you’ve heard that confidence is sexy, and I cannot stress it enough.
 Nothing is sexier than a person who owns up to him/herself and who embraces his/her every being — may it be their intellectual, sexual, provocative, passionate selves.
 It goes hand in hand with my previous tip.
 It starts with being unapologetic about who you are.

 - Embrace your curves.
-There are lots to love about women, but one of the main things that is my favorite is their curves, especially when they’re framed just the right way.
+There are lots to love about women but one of the main things that is my personal favorite is their curves, especially when they’re framed just the right way.
 I’m sure a lot of men can agree as well that curves and meat in a woman is very, very nice to look at.
 So instead of covering up your body, find the right pieces to highlight and flaunt that bod.
-Later, I will give you some date night looks that I love to wear.
+Later, I will give you some date night looks that I love to wear as well.

 - Do not bring your insecurity to the date.
 As much as we try to be positive about our bodies all the time, it is still inevitable that our insecurities peek at times.
 However, try as you might that when you are out on a date not to let that cloud over you.
 You are there to have fun, you are there to have a good time.
 You’re not there to let the other person in the room jab at your insecurity.
 You are not defined by your weight and you are not your weight.
 Like every person in the world, you have so much more to offer on the table so don’t let your thoughts about your weight cripple you.